 The following is a limited list of state agencies with links directly to their grants or RFP pages:

-Both the Grant Forward and GrantSearch databases can be used to locate funding from foundations.
-Instructions for both databases are included under Core Databases at the right.
+The GrantSearch database can be used to locate funding from foundations.
+Instructions for the database are included under Core Databases at the right.

 The Foundation Directory, though, is the principal database for this funding source.
 Instructions for using the Foundation Directory are located under Core Databases at the right.
 The Foundation Directory is available for use in Founders Memorial Library; see the Reference Librarian for access.